-In response to the growing concerns about interference resulting from new digital television transmitters, low power television transmitters, and greater use of Private Land Mobile Radio equipment, the Federal Communications Commission (FCC) has done the following:
+In response to growing concern about interference from new digital television transmitters and low-power television transmitters as well as greater use of private land mobile radio equipment, the Federal Communications Commission (FCC) has done the following:

-ASHE has selected Comsearch as their technical partner in providing frequency coordination services in the WMTS bands.
-Comsearch will provide a broad range of services to ASHE and its members including development of a WMTS device database and device registration capabilities.
+ASHE has selected Comsearch as a technical partner in providing frequency coordination services in the WMTS bands.
+Comsearch will provide a broad range of services to ASHE and its members, including development of a WMTS device database and device registration capabilities.

 - WMTS User Information Guide

 - Frequency Coordination Database

 - Aug 1, 2000, AHA Regulatory Advisory

 - Contact us

 Previous ASHE/AHA Update on FCC Issues regarding WMTS

 - ASHE comments concerning WMTS changes (Jan.
 28, 2013)